 Preparing for emergencies

-We make sure that we have the necessary resources to deal with spills, leaks, fires and explosions, both offshore and onshore.
-We regularly test our oil-spill and emergency response procedures and capability to ensure employees and contractors can respond rapidly to an incident.
+We work to ensure we have the necessary resources to deal with spills, leaks, fires and explosions, both offshore and onshore.
+We regularly test our response procedures and capability so we can respond rapidly to an incident.
+We recognise the need for urgent and transparent communication with relevant stakeholders, such as local authorities, in response to an incident.